duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

   * `⌘ shift 3` and `⌘ shift 4` to create screenshots for entire and selected
     area.
 Press space after `⌘ shift 4` to select window.
-Screen shots will be on desktop but I changed to Downloads using `cmd shift 5` (record video).
+Screen shots will be on desktop but I changed to Downloads using `cmd shift 5` (record video). iphone screenshot use power button and home buttom (or volume up if home button does not exists)

 https://support.apple.com/en-gb/guide/terminal/trmlshtcts/mac
 Typing Command-Full Stop (.)
 Dot Period is equivalent to entering Control-C on